 When successful, the reader will display "Press F For Menu".
 If the pin-pad continues to boot to the 'Welcome' screen, reboot the reader and try again.

-To reboot, hold the # + Yellow buttons until the screen blanks.
+To reboot, hold the # + Yellow Button until the screen blanks.

-Within the menu, use the arrow keys, number keys, green key (select) and yellow key (back) to navigate.
+Within the menu, use the arrow keys, number keys, green key (select), and red key (back) to navigate.

 Set Communication Type by selecting: